CSEANZ/Sesame/README.md

 ### Add to any site using OIDC

-The ASP.NET Core site is configured in two locations:
+Configuring a client website to use Sesame is simple.
+The client ASP.NET Core site must be configured in two locations:

 #### [Startup.cs](https://github.com/CSEANZ/Sesame/blob/master/Samples/Core/CoreSample/Startup.cs)